Medicare Enrolled

 Equivalent to $7 per 100 Medicare services performed

-Looking for a family medicine in Winter Haven?
+Looking for a family medicine specialist in Winter Haven?

-Compare family medicines in the Winter Haven area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Winter Haven area by procedure volume, costs, and industry payment transparency.

 Geographic Context